 Delivering High-Yielding, Disease-Resistant Finger Millet to Farmers

 Farmers can soon access finger millet varieties that not only withstand drought but are also resistant to parasites and diseases.
-This is due to the boost received from a finger millet Crop Wild Relatives (CWR) pre-breeding project led by and funded by the Crop Trust which ensures funding until 2020.
+This is due to the boost received from a finger millet Crop Wild Relatives (CWR) pre-breeding project led by the International Crops Research Institute for the Semi-Arid Tropics (ICRISAT) and funded by the Crop Trust which ensures funding until 2020.

 “This project involves working with crop wild relatives (CWR) of finger millet since some of those have developed tolerance to either blast or Striga,” reported ICRISAT’s Dr. Damaris Odeny, who is the principal investigator of the five-year CWR finger millet pre-breeding project.

 “We are delighted with the progress shown by the team during Phase 1,” said Dr. Benjamin Kilian, the Crop Wild Relatives Pre-breeding Project Coordinator.
 “Thanks to the support from the Government of Norway, we will be supporting the project further.
 Our end goal is to raise finger millet production by providing farmers with access to varieties that not only withstand drought but are also resistant to blast and Striga.”

 The team started by collecting wild finger millet samples and screening them for resistance to blast and Striga.
 “We used wild relatives of finger millet because we observed that some of them growing alongside cultivated finger millet on farmers’ fields were not affected by either Striga or blast disease,” explained Dr Odeny.
 The wild types, however, lack many traits that cultivated varieties may have, such as grain size and color, early maturation or high yield.